jaimefps/book-graph-explorer/README.md

 - ettiene helmer
 - reddit philosophy channels
 - philosophy nous magazine or whoever published the thing about the previous app?

 ---

-- "about" page itself has tabs to split stuff up in:
-  - about me
-  - exegesis
-  - notation
-  - credits
-  - contact
-  - ?: about other apps out there
-  - ?: about further reading

----